PeaceNiche is governed by a group of visionary individuals, including writers, activists, educators, doctors, and changemakers.

 Khalid Mahmood (Chairman)

-Khalid Mahmood has been the managing director and CEO of Getz Pharma (Pvt) Limited, Pakistan, since its inception in 1995.
-Getz Pharma is the 2nd largest Pharmaceutical company and the largest pharmaceutical exporter of Pakistan.
-The company is one of the largest tax payers and employers of the country.
+Khalid Mahmood has been the CEO of Getz Pharma (Pvt) Limited, Pakistan, since its inception in 1995.
 Khalid currently serves on the board of the Zindagi Trust (www.zindagitrust.org) and the board of Eqbal Ahmed Center for Public Education. (www.eacpe.org).
-He has served as the president of the board of The World Wide Fund for Nature – Pakistan (WWF-P) during 2013-2015 and was its board member for six years.
-Khalid is a supporter of the preservation and development of music, theatre arts and culture, and supports programs and initiatives in the areas of education, health, and sports for the underprivileged communities.
+He has served as the president of the board of The World Wide Fund for Nature – Pakistan (WWF-P) during 2013-2015.
+Khalid is a supporter of the preservation and development of music, theatre arts and culture.
+Khalid supports programs and initiatives in the areas of education, health, and sports for the underprivileged communities.
 Khalid has an MBA from Rutgers School of Management, Rutgers University, New Jersey, USA and a B.S in Industrial Engineering from California State University, Pomona, California, USA.

 Nadeem Khalid (Treasurer)

 Nadeem is the CEO of Herbion.
 He is a graduate of Peoples Friendship University, Moscow, Russia.
 He has been active in theatre, literary and social groups like Dastak, Research Forum and several literary organizations.He is currently serving on the Board of Governors of WWF and several other professional and business bodies.
 He has also served as Commodore of Karachi Yacht Club and is currently its Secretary.